shendgeshraddha/Restaurant-App/README.md

-• Shraddha's Restaurant Website
+• Shraaa's Restaurant Website

 Welcome to the Shraddha's Restaurant website repository!
 This repository contains the source code for the restaurant's official website.

-• About Shraddha's Restaurant
+• About Shraaa's Restaurant

 The website allows users to make reservations and securely stores reservation data using MongoDB.